 Schools Access Fund

-The Rothschild Foundation and Waddesdon Manor jointly run a Schools Access Fund offering grants to cover the costs of school trips to the manor and gardens.
+The Rothschild Foundation and Waddesdon Manor jointly run a Schools Access Fund offering grants to cover the costs of school trips to the house and gardens.
 We want to encourage new audiences to experience Waddesdon and to take part in the Learning Team’s programme.

-• Visits take place between 10am until 2pm during term time.
+School groups are offered a facilitator-led, interactive, curriculum-linked workshop.
+Visits take place between 10am until 2pm during term time.

-Since opening in May 2021, the Schools Access Fund has awarded more than £81,000 enabling 112 local schools visits to Waddesdon.
+Since opening in May 2021, the Schools Access Fund has awarded more than £112,000 enabling 159 local schools visits to Waddesdon.

-How to apply
+How to Apply:

 Apply anytime through our online portal.
 You will hear within 12 weeks if your application has been successful.